On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Boundary regularity in all dimensions

-Therefore, we prove the desired results. \end{proof} \begin{RK} Under the assumptions that the metric is in $C^{2,\gamma}$ and the scalar curvature in $C^{2,\gamma}$, there holds $\rho$ in $C^{4,\gamma}$ under the adapted harmonic coordinates for the metric $g^*$. \end{RK}
+\begin{RK} In addition, under the assumptions that the metric is in $C^{2,\gamma}$ space and the scalar curvature is in the $C^{2,\gamma}$ space, there holds $\rho$ is in the $C^{4,\gamma}$ space under the adapted harmonic coordinates for the metric $g^*$.
+In such case, we have considered the partial differential derivatives for the $C^{4,\gamma}$ norm, not the covariant derivatives. \end{RK}